How to Understand and Manage Dementia Behaviors: A Comprehensive Guide

 We found a comprehensive free guide from the Lewy Body Dementia Association that explains common behavioral symptoms of dementia and shares helpful tips for reducing and managing challenging dementia behaviors.

 These tips apply to all types of dementia, not just Lewy Body.
-Using this advice helps improve quality of life for the person with dementia and for you.
+Using this advice helps improve the quality of life for the person with dementia and for you.

 Because their ability to express themselves declines, people with dementia often unintentionally use behavior as a way to communicate.